hilmi-yilmaz/ft_server/README.md

 This project is about setting up a LEMP stack inside one Docker container.
 LEMP stands for **L**inux **N**ginx **M**ySQL **P**HP.
 The LEMP stack is a group of software which can be used to serve dynamic webpages.

+:warning: **Running multiple services in one Docker container is not the usual way of working with containers.
+This project is an introduction to Network Administration and the goal is to learn how to write scripts to automate tasks and learn how to use Docker.**

 ## Description

 The LEMP stack is used to serve a Wordpress website.
 Nginx redirects all HTTP traffic to HTTPS.
 A self-signed SSL certificate is generated with OpenSSL.
 Also there is an autoindex switcher which can be used to turn on/off the autoindex directive of Nginx.